Slip lane: Pedestrians

-The organisation Strong Towns argues that slip lanes exist to only prioritise the speed of motor traffic and calls for the removal of slip lanes on local streets.
+The organisation Strong Towns argues that slip lanes exist only to prioritise the speed of motor traffic, and it calls for the removal of slip lanes on local streets.

 When poorly designed, slip lanes can be a dangerous design element.
 For reasons of urban design and pedestrian safety, many road-controlling authorities are actively removing them in urban and suburban settings.
-Slip lanes may need to be removed if considerations such as pedestrian safety grow to a point that they override the desire to facilitate free passage for cars.
+Slip lanes may need to be removed if considerations such as pedestrian safety grow to a point that they override the desire to facilitate free passage for drivers.
+"Slip lanes reduce drivers’ awareness of crossing pedestrians because they are led to focus on the traffic stream into which they are merging, and also impair visibility of the traffic stream because of the angle of approach."
+As well, "[s]lip lanes also greatly increase crossing complexity for pedestrians and cyclists, by increasing total crossing distance, requiring judgement about crossing fast-moving traffic without the benefit of a traffic signal."
 To minimise risks of collision, slip lanes can be shaped to enter the traffic flow at an angle higher than the 45 degrees that is shown in the sketch.
 Such lanes are called high-entry angle slip lanes.